 - Dr. Marlene Joannie Bewa, MD, MPH, a research associate with the University of South Florida College of Public Health in Tampa and Interim Board Chair for Women in Global Health in Washington, DC

 - Dr. Roopa Dhatt, executive director of Women in Global Health

-The study — which has just been accepted for publication by the journal BMJ Global Health and due to appear in January 2021 — performed a “Political and gender analysis of speeches made by heads of government during the COVID-19 pandemic.”
+The study — which has now appeared in the journal BMJ Global Health — performed a “Political and gender analysis of speeches made by heads of government during the COVID-19 pandemic.”